qwo/blog/content/post/mhacks-spring14-.md

 MirrorAPI is making me mad
 ---------
 Midway through Saturday Morning we got rate limited by the Mirror API.
-It took a full half for me to each see it.
+It took a full half-hour for me to each see it.
 One of the Evangelist @ws suggested Mirror either was down or we were being rate limited.
 Either way spinning new instances of the mirror api didn't solve the issue.

 In the end @Mmming one of the glass reps increased our rate limit and whitelisted the IP.
 For future reference one of the tips is to actually clear your client authorization also beforehand.